Yale School of Nursing - Rm 21405

 West Haven, CT 06516

-Margaret Grey, DrPH, RN, FAAN, was the ninth dean of the Yale School of Nursing and is the School's Annie Goodrich Professor at the Yale School of Nursing.
+Margaret Grey, DrPH, RN, FAAN, was the ninth dean of the Yale School of Nursing and is the School's Annie Goodrich Professor of Nursing.
 She has been at Yale since January of 1993.
 She directs the Translational Research Core for the Yale Center for Clinical Investigation.
 Prior to assuming the Deanship on September 1, 2005, she served as Associate Dean for Scholarly Affairs.
 She was the founding director of the School's doctoral program and the NIH funded Center for Self and Family Management and a related pre and post-doctoral training program.
 Previously she held progressive academic and administrative appointments at the University of Pennsylvania and Columbia University.
 She holds a bachelor's degree from the University of Pittsburgh, an MSN in pediatric nursing from Yale University, and a Doctorate in Public Health and social psychology from Columbia University.

 She has served on multiple NIH and AHRQ review panels, and she was the chairperson of the Nursing Science Review Committee for the National Institute of Nursing Research from 1995-1997.
 She was President of the National Association of Pediatric Nurse Associates and Practitioners, a member of the second cohort of Robert Wood Johnson Executive Nurse Fellows, and a member of the National Advisory Council for Nursing Research at the National Institutes of Health.
 She was also a member of the Board of Directors of the American Diabetes Association where she was instrumental in developing standards of care for youth with diabetes.